ArturAkh/FEIOnGridWorkflow/README.md

-# FEI training on grid
+# FEI training on the grid

 A detailed description of the adaption of FEI to run on grid resources, and the discription of the provided automated example with [b2luigi](https://github.com/nils-braun/b2luigi)